 If $wRu$, then we call $u$ a {\em successor} of $w$.
 If in addition $w\neq u$, then $u$ is called a {\em proper successor} of $w$, in symbols $wR^+u$.
+If $wR^+u$ and, for no $v$, $wR^+vRu$, $u$ is called an immediate successor of $w$.
 Points $w$ with no proper successor are called \emph{maximal}, that is, $wRu$ implies $w=u$.
 The {\em depth} of a point $w$ in a finite model $\mo$ is defined as the maximal length $k$ of a chain $w=w_1R^+\dots R^+w_k$ in $\mo$, in particular, the depth of a maximal point is $1$.
 The \emph{depth of a finite model} is the maximal depth of the points in the model.